-C6 Side additions must adopt the established orientation pattern of the existing building to which it is attached.

-- ,er 2021 C7 Where there is a uniform building front setback, the side addition must be set back behind the front wall of the principal building form (not including the balcony) to which it is attached and adjoining buildings. - Where building front setbacks vary, the side addition must be set back behind the front C8 wall of the principal building form (not including the balcony) to which it is attached - C9 If the side addition occurs on a corner site, the controls in C1.4.2 apply. - C10 Rear and side setbacks (including side passages) must align with existing patterns, where visible from the public domain. - C11 Side additions must be sited to: - a) include sufficient deep soil landscaped area; and - b) have no adverse impact on significant trees on the site or adjoining land, including public land.
+- C6 Side additions must adopt the established orientation pattern of the existing building to which it is attached. - C7 Where there is a uniform building front setback, the side addition must be set back behind the front wall of the principal building form (not including the balcony) to which it is attached and adjoining buildings.
+C8 Where building from the transfer of the transfer of the principal building form (not including the balcony) to which it is attached and adjoining buildings. - C8 Where building front setbacks vary, the side addition must be set back behind the front wall of the principal building form (not including the balcony) to which it is attached. - C9 If the side addition occurs on a corner site, the controls in C1.4.2 apply. - C10 Rear and side setbacks (including side passages) must align with existing patterns, where visible from the public domain. - C11 Side additions must be sited to: - a) include sufficient deep soil landscaped area; and - b) have no adverse impact on significant trees on the site or adjoining land, including public land.